THE PRINCIPLE OF REASON

 Necessary and sufficient

-Necessity suggests a condition which must be met in order for a proposition to be true, while sufficiency guarantees the proposition is, in fact, true.
+Necessity suggests a condition which must be met in order for a proposition to be true, while sufficiency ensures us that the proposition is, in fact, true.

 For the proposition of fatherhood, it is necessary to be male, but not sufficient—while being both male and a parent is a necessary and sufficient cause of fatherhood.